-Every moth is drawn to light, even when that light is a flame, hot and burning, flickering, the fire tantalizing the drab creature with its blueish-white illumination.
+Every moth is drawn to light, even when that light is a flame—hot, burning, flickering—the fire tantalizing the drab creature with its bluish-white illumination.
 But when the moth flies too close to the flame, we all know what happens: it gets burned, incinerated by the very thing that drew it near.

-From our close vantage points, within reach of the flame’s scorching edges, the fire seems impossible to extinguish.
+From our intimate vantage points, within reach of the flame’s scorching edges, the fire seems impossible to extinguish.
 Unlike the moth, though, we have a choice.
-It’s not an easy choice; the flame has turned ever more intriguing.
-Advertisers make sure of this; it is their job to find new ways to make the blaze eternally more appealing.
+It is not an easy choice: the flame is ever more intriguing.
+Advertisers make sure of this: it is their job to find new ways to make the blaze eternally more appealing.

-Some of us recognize this need for change, though.
-Others know change is necessary but refuse to stop circling the mesmerizing flame, can’t remove their eyes from the spill of electric light illuminating their homes.
-Other still don’t even realize it’s a flame at all.
-After all, how could something so beautiful be so dangerous?
-And so they encircle the inferno, practically asleep, unconscious of its dangers.
+Some of us recognize a need for change.
+Others know change is necessary, but refuse to stop circling the mesmerizing flame—they can’t remove their eyes from the spill of electric light illuminating their homes.
+Still others don’t realize it’s a flame at all—how could something so beautiful be so dangerous?
+So they circle the inferno, unconscious of its dangers.

-We must, however, accept the flame for what it is: necessary and beautiful and, most of all, dangerous.
-When we do this, when we step back to understand the nature of the fire, we have a chance to survive.
-This kind of thinking is not easy, though; it takes deliberate thought, repeated questioning of the way we live, a thorough understanding of why we feel comforted by the flame.
-It’s difficult to do, but this is how we wake up.
+We must, however, accept the flame for what it is: necessary, beautiful, and—most of all—dangerous.
+When we do this—when we step back to understand the nature of the fire—we have a chance to survive.
+This takes deliberate thought, repeated questioning of the way we live, a thorough understanding of why we feel comforted by the flame.
+It is difficult to do, but this is how we wake up.

 Essay inspired by the song “How We Woke Up” by The Moth & the Flame.